tim-group/provisioning-tools/doc/storage.md

           - whether this mount point's underlying storage should use libvirts virtio drivers or not.
 Mostly introduced to support older Windows images where adding in virtio driver support wasn't easy
         - **shrink_after_unmount**: < true | false >
           - whether this mount point should have its filesystem, partitions, etc. shrunk to the minimum size possible after initialisation etc. Mostly introduced to shrink filesystems to then use as gold images.
+        - **create_guest_lvm**: < true | false >
+          - whether to create lvm PV (and VG and LV) within the underlying block device before creating the filesystem (on the newly created LV)
+          - only useable when method is format and creating a new filesystem
+        - **guest_lvm_pv_size**: < size >
+          - size in the format <number><units>, for example 25G would mean 25 Gigabytes
+          - can only be used when create_guest_lvm is set to true
+          - must be equal to or larger than mount point's size setting.